kpdecker/firediff/README.txt

 Data Model:
 Firediff maintains an internal model of the changes that have occurred within the page.
-This model will be able to combine related changes into single element as appropriate.
+This model is able to combine related changes into single change as appropriate.
+Each event implemented in the model supports apply and revert functionality on arbitrary trees.

-Currently the data model allows for simple leaf nodes to be combined, but does not allow for more complicated merges on entire subtrees.

 Open Issues:
 See TODO.txt